AVDSPavan/EncoDecode/README.md

 #### Encoding algo

-Take ASCII decimal values and convert into binary, taken only 6 bits out of 8 ,as 6 bits will be enough to character ascii values upto 64 characters (our requirement a-zA-Z which are 52)
+Take ASCII decimal values and convert into binary, taken only 6 bits out of 8 ,as 6 bits will be enough to character values upto 64 characters (our requirement a-zA-Z which are 52)

 Step 1: Convert an input byte stream into a group of 6 bytes with .
 If there are less than (6 or multiple of 6) bytes, at the end, pad additional empty bytes.